HMAC is a message authentication code (MAC)

 using a hash function.
 It combines with any cryptographic hash function, for

-Below is a free online tool that can be used to generate HMAC authentication code.
+Below is a free online tool that can be used to generate and verify HMAC authentication code.
 We

 We do not store, log any key you enter.